pavank888/roadstatus/README.md

 ### running the application
 * after successful build, copy the path of the bin/debug folder
 * using command prompt CD to above path
-* run roadstatus [road name] commad from that path in command prompt to see the output.
+* run roadstatus [road name] command from that path in command prompt to see the output.

 ### tests
 * servicetester class under tests folder contains the test cases.